rfNeoN/Zen-Browser-Better-Bookmarks/README.md

 Step 1: Download the Files

-Download both `chrome.css` and `preferences.css` files to your computer.
+Download both `chrome.css` and `preferences.json` files to your computer.

 Step 2: Locate Your Zen Browser Profile